Renew Your Scholarship

 - Maintain a 2.75 cumulative grade point average on a 4.0 scale the first year and a 3.0 cumulative grade point average in subsequent years.

-- Complete and earn a minimum of 30 credit hours in an academic year for a student who receives a two-semester award.
-If a student receives a single-semester award, the student must complete and earn a minimum of 15 credit hours in an academic year.
+- Complete and earn a minimum of 30 credit hours or in an academic year or the equivalent thereof* for a student who receives a two-semester award.
+If a student receives a single-semester award, the student must complete and earn a minimum of 15 credit hours in an academic year or the equivalent thereof*.

 - Remain continuously enrolled as a full time student (scholars are not required to be full time or meet renewal during their final academic year of scholarship eligibility).

 - Scholars may use subsequent summer sessions at their own expense to meet the requirements for renewal (see Summer Credit below).